 Quality Patient Care

-St. Luke’s is investing in this project to further patient care by developing an uncompromised care environment that focuses on timely access to critical services and efficient team work to care for each and every patient.
-The additional space, state-of the-art design, and advanced technologies will provide an environment that will better support the skills of our physicians, nurses, allied health professionals and support staff in providing the best possible care to our patients.
+St. Luke’s has invested in our facility to further patient care by developing a space that focuses on timely access to critical services and efficient team work.
+These additional spaces, state-of the-art design and advanced technologies provide an environment that will better support the skills of our physicians, nurses, allied health professionals and support staff in providing the best possible care for our patients.

 A Staged Approach

 St. Luke’s Health Forward Initiative has been broken out into a three phase, multi-year plan to redevelop our medical campus and replace our hospital.
-Completion of our current phase is scheduled for fall 2020 and will conclude Phase I of St. Luke’s Health Forward Initiative.
+Phase I of St. Luke’s Health Forward Initiative is now complete.
 Future expansion plans include:

 Phase II: The size of Building A will double.

 Phase III: A hospital tower will be added atop Building A.